 While this study was completed with just 20 children, 10 of them with severe autism, there is much research that links mitochondrial dysfunction to several neurological conditions, including Parkinson’s disease, Alzheimer’s disease, schizophrenia, and bipolar disorder.

 But perhaps you don’t even know what mitochondria is and what it does.
+Mitochondria are known as the powerhouses of the cell.
 Harvard University and XVIVO together developed the following beautiful 3D animation journey for Harvard’s undergraduate Molecular and Cellular Biology students about the microscopic world of mitochondria which may give all a better glimpse into the world of mitochondria.
 The following video is titled “Powering the Cell”

 So what can be the cause/s of mitochondrial dysfunction?
 There are numerous environmental factors.
 One could be drug toxicity.